fenduru/backbone.marionette/docs/marionette.application.md

   MyApp.model.fetch({reset: reset});
 });

-// Command the data to be fetched MyApp.execute("fetchData", true);
+// Order that the data be fetched MyApp.execute("fetchData", true);
 ```